ColumbiaCGUI/MercuryMessaging/README.md

 A. As much as we like those engines, we originally built the toolkit to support us in our work in our lab, where we use Unity.

+### Q. UNET Deprecation

+A. MercuryMessaging uses a few components of UNET in the framework.
+Unity is deprecating and removing UNET from Unity post 2019.4 (LTS) and 2018.4.(LTS).
+We are already transitioning the code away from UNET, but while we are, if you try to use MercuryMessaging in Unity 2019.1.4 and beyond, you may encounter compilation issues.
+To resolve these, all you need to do is ensure that you have the Multiplayer HLAPI enabled in packages (Unity->Window->Package Manager->Multiplayer HLAPI (Install)).

 # Acknowledgments

 Funded in part by National Science Foundation Grant IIS-1514429.